mszegedy/plea/story/ch-1.md

 "And so like… I get that it's really just survivor's guilt or whatever, but I feel like I haven't earned my place among you guys.
 I'm _cis._ The only stuff that's even happened to me was my parents abusing me, and yeah, that's fucked up, but if I were in your place or Xenia's or Olena's or _anyone's_, then I'd be fucking _dead._ And I hate that!
 I hate feeling like I'm lucky to be alive!
 I can't deal with that!"

-"Putting aside that it isn't healthy to compare your traumas with others' like that, which I'm sure you know… does this mean your plan was to, I guess, fix a cosmic mistake?
+"Putting aside that it isn't healthy to compare your traumas with others' like that, which I'm sure you know… does this mean your plan was to, uh, fix a cosmic mistake?
 Balance some metaphysical karma scale by killing yourself?"

 "…I guess.
 I made up a prayer before I did it, and said it out loud.
 To the Moon-Mother.
 The Nganasan goddess who can move the souls of the dead around.
 I told her to take my soul in exchange for sending back people who didn't deserve to die."